icfnext/harbor/README.md

 For example, the Text resource type is `harbor/components/content/text/v1/text` while its inheriting variant is `harbor/components/content/text/v1/text/inheriting`.

+#### On Inheritance for Child Resources

+Many of the component backing classes presume the existence and meaning of child resources of a container resource.
+For example, `DefaultLinkList` treats its direct children as `ListableLink`s.
+When inheriting children, if inheritance is overridden, the new children are not combined with inherited children - they override them.

+For example, if a link list exists on a Home Page with 3 items, and these are being inherited on a child page, if an author adds a listable link to a child page, they will not have 4 links on the child page, they will have 1, the new one they added.

 ## FAQ

 ### Where are the Dialogs?